felipealbrecht/DeepBlue-Manual/02-data-types/02-01-experiments.md

 ## Experiments

-The Epigenomic data is organized as Experiments into DeepBlue.
+The Epigenomic data is organized as Experiments in DeepBlue.
 Each experiment is compound by a regions set and an associated metadata.

 One Experiments has the following metadata information: